Experience: Experienced snake keeper

 Like other boas, this boa is a true water lover.
 In addition to drinking, they also bathe in it.
 The water basin must therefore be large enough for the snake to be able to bathe in with its entire body.
 This soaking can cause the water to get dirty, so it is not a problem if the water is changed more than 3 times a week.

 To prevent diseases and bacterial accumulation, the accommodation must be kept clean.
 This can be done by doing this on a weekly basis, and it is also advisable to thoroughly clean and disinfect the accommodation a few times a year.
 This prevents the build-up of bacteria.
 When cleaning, make sure that you also clean the climbing branches and elevations.

-Your snake will have to be handelt to feed and to clean the accommodation.
+To feed the viperboa and to clean the accommodation your snake will have to be handled.
 This must of course be done well, so that you and the snake are safe.
 Handle the snake with a snake hook or lift it with both hands.
 Do not hang your snake around your neck, because if the snake falls that will soon clamp around your neck.
-In addition, there are some important things to look out for when handeling a Solomon soil boa.
+In addition, there are some important things to look out for when handeling a viperboa.
 First make sure that your snake understands that you are going to handle it and move gently when you handle it.
 Also make sure your hands are washed and do not smell like food.
 Finally, do not handle your snake when it is peeling and do not handle it in the dark.